 Oklahoma Gambling Sites - While there have been legislative efforts to legalize online sports betting, none have gained any traction because of opposition from Oklahoma’s many tribal casinos.
 It is possible that a bill authorizing these tribal casinos to offer statewide online gambling might pass, but no such bill has been proposed.

 South Carolina Gambling Sites - South Carolina’s gambling laws date back to 1802, and it shows.
 They are very and make no concessions for online gambling.
 South Carolina gambling laws can be found under Title 16, Chapter 19 of the state’s unannotated Code of Laws.

 Texas Online Gambling - Online and retail gambling are disallowed in Texas per Title 10, Chapter 47 of the Texas Penal Code.
 Legislators tried and failed in 2019 to legalize online sports betting via HB 1275, but the bill failed to pass and the legislature adjourned in May 2019.

 Utah Gambling Sites - Utah has a firm ban on all forms of gambling in its state constitution and will likely never see gambling legalization within our lifetimes.
 Gambling is also covered under Utah Criminal Code 76-10-1102.

 Washington Online Gambling - Washington only allows in-person gambling at in-state tribal casinos.
-State lawmakers considered a bill, SB 6277, that would have authorized these casinos to offer mobile sports betting to all state residents, but instead seem to have sided with a more conservative companion bill that restricts sports betting to those physically present at a casino.
+State lawmakers considered a bill, SB 6277, that would have authorized these casinos to offer mobile sports betting to all state residents.
+However, the only kind of mobile betting that ended up getting through was restricted to those on the grounds of a tribal casino.

 Daily Fantasy Sports Legalization